Composition Master Class - She Lives

 PERFORMANCE OF THE PIECES

-Composers wishing to apply as active participants are invited to write a piece for the ensemble in residence (string quartet).
+Composers wishing to apply as active participants are invited to write a piece for the ensemble in residence (see the instrumentation list above).

-The scores and parts, preferably written with music notation software (Finale, Sibelius, etc.) – manuscripts will also be accepted as long as they are clearly legible – must be sent as a pdf file by 5 Semptember 2021, to the following e-mail address:
+The scores and parts, preferably written with music notation software (Finale, Sibelius, Dorico, etc.) – manuscripts will also be accepted as long as they are clearly legible – must be sent as a pdf file by 30 June 2026, to the following e-mail address (please write as the e-mail subject COMPOSITION MASTER CLASS):

 info@shelivesmusic.it

-To apply for registration, please send the following documents by e-mail (info@shelivesmusic.it), header of the e-mail COMPOSITION MASTER CLASS:
+To apply as an active participant, please send the following documents by e-mail (info@shelivesmusic.it), subject of the e-mail COMPOSITION MASTER CLASS:

 • curriculum vitae